 Make The Campbell's Prohibition Punch at Home

 Prohibition Punch is The Campbell's most popular cocktail.
-It hearkens back to the style of drinks served during Prohibition to mask the taste of alcohol for an audience used to drinking wine and beer.
+When it was made in the 1920s cocktails needed to use juice to mask the taste of alcohol.
+Audiences were used to drinking beer and wine, and this was the only way to tolerate it.
 It's not overly sweet, but it has a bit of sweetness from the various fruit juices used.
 This Champagne-topped drink is paired great with live jazz music to mask the bar's special Saturday nights.

 - 1-ounce Appleton Estate Rum V/X